Determine the first 3 terms of the sequence given by the general ... | Study Prep in Pearson+

 1

 Step 1: Understand the general formula for the sequence, which is a_n = 1 / (n! + 1).
-Here, n! represents the factorial of n, which is the product of all positive integers from 1 to n.
-For example, 3! = 3 × 2 × 1 = 6.
+Here, n! represents the factorial of n, and the sequence is defined for positive integers n.

-Step 5: After calculating the values for a_1, a_2, and a_3, you will have the first three terms of the sequence.
-Compare these terms to the given answer choices to identify the correct one.
+Step 5: Combine the results from steps 2, 3, and 4 to list the first three terms of the sequence.

 Watch next